 In this last section, I have included a selection of these messages along with some retrospective reflections.
 In most cases, I have not asked permission to reproduce these letters, so I have edited them in places to preserve the anonymity of the writers.
-Excerpts from messages are reproduced in italics, interspersed with my comments in a regular font.
+Excerpts from messages are reproduced in shaded boxes, interspersed with my comments.

 The vast majority of the messages I received were friendly and supportive, although rarely understanding.
 Only a very few were hostile or nasty.
 In this first chapter are those that urged me to repent or suffer the punishment that I allegedly deserve.